pantheon-systems/documentation/source/content/guides/drush/04-drupal-commandline.md

 You can also manage all modules with [Composer](/guides/composer), or with Pantheon's [Terminus Composer plugin](https://github.com/pantheon-systems/terminus-composer-plugin), which runs Composer commands in your development environment.

-Here, we are going to download and enable modules from the `devel` package.
+We recommend that you download and enable modules from the `devel` package.
 These modules are helpful while a site is under construction.
 You can read more about [this package of modules on drupal.org](https://www.drupal.org/project/devel).

-You may want to remove these modules after you launch your site, or use more advanced configuration management techniques to keep the module on in the Dev environment and off in Test and Live.
-For this exercise on a Sandbox site, you can have the modules installed in all three environments.
+You may want to remove these modules after you launch your site, or use more advanced configuration management techniques to keep the module on in the Dev environment and off in Test and Live environments.
+You can have the modules installed in all three environments for this exercise on a Sandbox site.

 1. Download and install the latest stable release of the `devel` package from [drupal.org](https://www.drupal.org/) via Composer: